History of Georgetown University: Fictional depictions

 The "Exorcist steps", featured in William Peter Blatty's film The Exorcist, are located close to campus.

 Georgetown, as a major world university, has been featured in many media over the years.
 The most prominent example is the 1971 horror novel, The Exorcist, written by William Peter Blatty, who received an English degree from Georgetown in 1950.
 The novel is loosely based on a series of 1949 exorcisms conducted on a fourteen-year-old boy at Georgetown University Hospital, nearby Maryland, and in St. Louis, Missouri.
 In 1973, Blatty's bestselling novel was made into a film, also titled The Exorcist.
 Like the novel, the film was set at Georgetown and filmed on campus during the fall semester in 1972.
-The climactic scene uses a steep staircase between Prospect Street and Canal Road, previously know popularly as the "Hitchcock Steps" for their spooky appeal.
+The climactic scene uses a steep staircase between Prospect Street and Canal Road, previously known popularly as the "Hitchcock Steps" for their spooky appeal.
 However, since the film's release they have been called the "Exorcist steps".

 The 1985 "Brat Pack" film St. Elmo's Fire also revolved around a group of students who had just graduated from Georgetown.
 The bar that much of the film takes place in is based on The Tombs, a bar and restaurant known for its large student clientele and rowing decòr, located one block from Georgetown's front gates in a historic university owned house.
 Georgetown denied the producers the rights to film on campus, so parts of the film were shot at the nearby University of Maryland, College Park.
 Additionally, Georgetown University has been a destination for characters in films such as Above the Rim, Save the Last Dance, Election, and The Girl Next Door, as well as television shows such as The Sopranos and The West Wing, which also filmed scenes on campus.
 The film Memento was written by Jonathan Nolan, a Georgetown alumnus, and the main character's nemesis, John G., is said to be named after John Glavin, a full professor of Victorian literature and screenwriting in Georgetown's Department of English.